matthew-robertson/Useful_things/I Learned Something Today/Engineering.md

 ## Nautical Engineering
 1. Why are ship bottoms generally red?
 To [avoid algae and whatnot growing on them](https://www.youtube.com/watch?v=-AdW030xQB4).
 That sounds wild, but they're [anti-fouling paints](https://en.wikipedia.org/wiki/Anti-fouling_paint), and are designed to keep things from growing on ships.
 They're red because they're largely based on copper compounds, and those are naturally red.
+1. SSDs (and other flash storage) uses a semi-conductor as a gate, to either trap charge or not, and that's how it stores data (Foon)[https://twitter.com/Foone/status/1336410974178295808]
+1. CD-RWs [are wild](https://twitter.com/Foone/status/1336413407503818752), and use a laser to change a material to inidcate ones and zeros.
+The burner hits a bit, melting it, which prevents it from reflecting light as well, which distinguishes 1s and 0s.
+How does this let you re-write?
+High heat melts the material, but a lower heat will make it recrystalize.
+1. Wildly, Blu-ray-re (meaning recordable erasable, instead of read+write, for some reason), does this over *multiple layers*.
+It manages to achieve it by making the laser focus at slightly different distances to melt only a target layer.